CarlSargunar/Umbraco-Docker/Article_1.md

 With that done, we can build the Docker database image

+    docker build --tag=umbdata .\UmbData

 And when that’s complete, run the docker SQL server - note again the port being used - internally the Docker image still uses 1433, but externally it uses 1400 so as not to conflict with any other local SQL servers

+    docker run --name umbdata -p 1400:1433 --volume sqlserver:/var/opt/sqlserver -d umbdata

+## Test the site still works

+At this point you can run the local site again, but it will talk to the Database container rather than the local DB

+    dotnet run --project UmbDock

+As before, the command will display which port should be used to browse for the site.

 # Part 3 : Running the application in Docker